elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - Formula =  F = S (1 + r) ^ T
 - Exchange traded
-- Wide range of underlyings
+- Applicable to a wide variety of underlying assets
 - Specs need to be defined
   - What can be delivered
   - Where to deliver